-☐ Know your audience and write for them. ☐ Include simple titles and headings for tables and figures. ☐ Aim to write at a sixth grade reading level. ☐ Write in an active voice. ☐ Avoid jargon by using common words.
-Write in an active voice. ☐ Keep acronyms to a minimum and spell out on $\square$ Put the most important information first. first mention. ☐ Be concise: Use short words, sentences and ☐ Use people-first language. paragraphs. □ Hee headings, bullet points and lists to break up ☐ Be explicit about racism and inequity in ☐ Use headings, bullet points and lists to break up blocks of text. communications.
-Side of text
+☐ Know your audience and write for them. □ Include simple titles and headings for tables and figures. □ Aim to write at a sixth grade reading level. □ Write in an active voice.
+Avoid jargon by using common words. □ Keep acronyms to a minimum and spell out on □ Put the most important information first. first mention. □ Be concise: Use short words, sentences and Use people-first language. paragraphs.
+Use headings, bullet points and lists to break up Be explicit about racism and inequity in communications. blocks of text.